About the Program

-This program is designed to save students time and money as they prepare for a challenging and rewarding career as a Physician Assistant (PA).
-UMR's Early Assurance PA program is designed for incoming first-year students only.
+The 3+2 Physician Assistant program is now an accelerated pathway designed to save students time and money as they prepare for a career as a Physician Assistant.
+The program is open only to University of Minnesota Rochester (UMR) students applying during their junior year.

-Learn more about the MCSHS PA Program*, and take the first steps toward becoming a PA.
+Learn more about the MCSHS PA Program and take the first steps toward becoming a PA.

 **In partnership with Mayo Clinic School of Health Sciences, this program is open to U.S. workers in the four categories below.
 Therefore, visa sponsorship is not available.